-Powers was appointed by Jon Matthews Architects to undertake a topographical survey on Earlestown town centre.
+Powers was appointed to undertake a topographical survey on Earlestown town centre.
 The topographical survey provided precise spatial data which was essential to developing the masterplan for Earlestown.

 Earlestown town centre has an active market, which could have slowed down the surveyors, as the team worked around pedestrians, cars, and moving objects.
 However, smooth, rapid data capture was enabled because of the planning that goes into each project before the fieldwork commences.

 Our survey team enjoy large, complex topographical surveys, that require a lot of thought in their planning and execution.
 This was one such survey which required a lot of data to be captured.
 The team always thoroughly research a site before work commences, by walking the site with the client, looking at satellite images or street views of the area and reading through the client specification and liaising with them to ensure it’s been interpreted correctly.
 This helps ensure that all data required for the masterplan will be captured.
 This research also allows the team to set internal deadlines for work to be completed.
 Having internal deadlines ensures all drawings are passed on to the client well within the agreed timeline.

 The Masterplan was given the go-ahead in January 2022, allowing for the regeneration of the town.
 Some of the development opportunities include a new police station, creating new transport links and the construction of new homes.
 All these amenities will bring people into the town centre outside of retail or office hours and create the right environment for bars and restaurants to thrive.
 The new designs will enhance the public realm and infrastructure within Earlestown.